trailheadapps/easy-spaces-lwc/README.md

 1. Click [this link](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t4W000002Lm9kQAC) to install the **es-space-mgmt** package and choose **Install for All Users**.

 1. From the command line, enter the following commands to clone this repository.
-You need to do this to get the metadata, code and files with sample data on your computer:
+You need to do this to get the metadata, code and files with sample data on your computer.
+We will upload some sample files from the data folder of the project from your computer to Salesforce in steps 9 through 12:

     ```
     git clone https://github.com/trailheadapps/easy-spaces-lwc